 Mr. Shinichi Kitaoka is President of the Japan International Cooperation Agency.
 Before assuming the present post, he was President of the International University of Japan.

 Mr. Kitaoka's specialty is modern Japanese politics and diplomacy.
 He obtained his B.A.
 (1971) and his Ph.D.
-(1976) both from the University of Tokyo in 1976.
+(1976) both from the University of Tokyo.
 He is Emeritus Professor of the University of Tokyo.

 He received many honors and awards including the Medal with Purple Ribbon for his academic achievements in 2011.